bordercode/e101/content/services/Sesion1.md

 *We seek pleasure and the avoidance of pain, they “…govern us in all we do, in all we say, in all we think…” (Bentham PML, 1)*

 *He also promulgated the principle of utility as the standard of right action on the part of governments and individuals.
 Actions are approved when they are such as to promote happiness, or pleasure, and disapproved of when they have a tendency to cause unhappiness, or pain (PML).*

 Combine this criterion of **rightness** with a view that we should be actively trying to promote overall happiness, and one has a serious incompatibility with psychological egoism.

 ¿Qué pasa si la búsqueda de mi utilidad es incompatible con aquella de los otros?
-En otras palabras es consistente la búsqueda del bienestar o utilidad de  los otros con mi propio proceso de obtención de utilidad. por definición el egoísmo (sicológico) que me lleva a obtener mi beneficio puede ser incompatible  o previene alcanzar el beneficio de otros.
+En otras palabras: ¿Es consistente la búsqueda del bienestar o utilidad de  los otros con mi propio proceso de obtención de utilidad. por definición el egoísmo (sicológico) que me lleva a obtener mi beneficio puede ser incompatible  o potecialmente tiene la capacidad de  previr alcanzar el beneficio de otros.

 *El objetivo de la vida es la maximización de la felicidad!* Y claro obtener el mayor bienestar posible no excluye el bienestar general. *"we ought to maximize the good, that is, bring about ‘the greatest amount of good for the greatest number"*

 Una aproximación en el terreno de la ética y la moral.
-Donde se debatían cuestiones como  determinar las acciones apropiadas de los individuos y se razona que es moralmente aporpiado no dañar a los "otros".
+Donde se debatían cuestiones como  determinar las acciones apropiadas de los individuos y se razona que es moralmente apropiado no dañar a los "otros".

 Por el contrario buscar el beneficio propio y el de los demás es deseable y en la lógica de **Mill** el beneficio o utiliad individual a menudo se relaciona con el placer.
-Una idea con influencia del hedonismo.
+Una idea con influencia  clara de Hedonismo.

 Antes de continuar con las particularidades de los rasgos históricos de los principales antecedentes de la economía como campo formal de estudio, es importante precisar entonces que la **ECONOMÍA** se ubica dentro de las **ciencias sociales** por lo tanto, intervienen en ella el comportamiento de los individuos y su forma de organizarse.